Micbran/ttrpg-resources/content/docs/mythras/resources/rules.md

 Luck points can be used to:
 - Reroll things that affect you.
 That includes your own rolls and other people's rolls towards you.
 That also includes _any_ kind of roll, not just d100 ones.
+  - Additionally, on d100 rolls you can optionally swap the 10's and 1's place instead of rerolling.
 - Gain 1 Action Point when you have zero.
 Can only be used on defensive actions.
 Can only be used once in an encounter.
 - Turn a Major Wound into a Serious Wound instead, which makes you NOT bleeding all over the floor.